epec254/coredatalibrary/README.md

 ## Library Overview

-CoreDataLibrary? provides you "for free" the following features:
+CoreDataLibrary provides you "for free" the following features:

-* UITableView-based "RootView?" capable of displaying all entities of a certain type with the ability to:
+* UITableView-based "RootView" capable of displaying all entities of a certain type with the ability to:
   * Sort based on any number of keys
   * Create sections based on a key path
   * Display section index titles, in either address book style or based on your section key path

-* UITableView-based "DetailView?" capable of displaying and editing any number of attributes or relationships in a given entity:
+* UITableView-based "DetailView" capable of displaying and editing any number of attributes or relationships in a given entity:
   * to-many (ordered or non-ordered) relationship
   * to-one relationship
   * date/time